devatengit/Devaten-OnPremise-Dashboard/README.md

 After activation of your package log out from Admin Account.
 Now your Dashboard setup is ready for User.
 To use this application, you need to sign up with your own E-Mail and Log in with your credentials, use the application.

-Now you can add Agent, for that you need On-Premise Agent Running on your system.
-You can get On-Prem Agents from our [GitHub](https://github.com/devatengit)
+Firstly add Agent, for that you need On-Premise Agent Running on your system.
+You can get On-Prem Agents from our [GitHub Repositories](https://github.com/devatengit)
 To connect ```On-Premise Agent``` to ```On-Premise-Dashboard``` need to do change in ```On-Premise Agent Docker Compose```.
 You have to add your systems ```IP Address``` in Docker Compose ```environment``` activemq URL

 - spring.activemq.broker-url=tcp://```IP_ADDRESS```:61616

-To know more about add Agent, Application, Configure Datasource, Alertings and Start/Stop Recordings you can refer our [Devaten Documents](https://app.devaten.com/#/docs/getting_started).
+To know more about how to add Agent, Application, Configure Datasource, Alertings and Start/Stop Recordings you can refer our [Devaten Documents](https://app.devaten.com/#/docs/getting_started).

 After that if you want to stop/remove Docker Containers press ```ctrl + c``` and then run command-
 ```